In this post, I'm going to write about what I found out about the Wind Cave online later on, as well as what I heard from Motoshima-san.

 Why is it so cold?

 I read a few documents, including this one, but I don't really get why it's so cold.
 It's very difficult and only speculative for the time being.
-However, it appears that there's something really cold underneath, and geological features express the temperature of it.
-Here's a page of the document illustrating the hypothesis.
+However, it appears that there's something really cold underneath, and geological features affect its temperature.
+Here's a page from a document illustrating the hypothesis.

-The district around the Wind Cave, where the snow didn't melt even in May, was originally called 氷沢 Kohri-Sawa (Ice Creek) since ancient time.
-There's no creek on the ground, but locals sensed the presence of an ice creek underground, I suppose.
+The district around the Wind Cave, where the snow didn't melt even in May, has been called 氷沢 Kohri-Zawa (Ice Creek) since ancient time.
+There's no creek at ground level, but locals sensed the presence of an ice creek underground, I suppose.
 In the 18th century, they thought it could be used to keep silkworm eggs cool and thus built the Wind Cave.
-I also looked up a little shrine on the way to the Wind Cave, but wasn't able to find enough information about its background.
+I also looked up a little shrine that's on the way to the Wind Cave, but wasn't able to find enough information about its background.
 I don't know which is older, the shrine or the cave, but it's easy to imagine they considered the phenomenon sacred.
-Without heavy machineries, it must be quite a tough construction.
-They carried and stacked the large stones, one by one, on foot.
+Without heavy machinery, it must've been difficult to construct the shrine and the Wind Cave; they had to carry and stack the large stones, one by one, on foot.